ValJed/json-parser/README.md

 # Rust Json Parser

-Simply try to parse and deserialize JSON file, using serde crate.
+Playing with Serde Json to deserialize json from files, manipulate data, and serialize into files.